Conrail: Operation: 1976–1986

 Conrail began turning a profit by 1981, the result of the Staggers Act freedoms and its own managerial improvements under the leadership of L. Stanley Crane, who had been chief executive officer of the Southern Railway.
 While the Staggers Act helped immensely in allowing all railroads to more-easily abandon unprofitable rail lines and set their own freight rates, it was under Crane's leadership that Conrail truly became a profitable operation.
 Soon after Crane took office in 1981 he shed another 4,400 miles from the Conrail system in the following two years, which accounted for only 1% of the railroad's overall traffic and 2% of its profits while saving it millions of dollars in maintenance costs.
 NERSA relieved Conrail of its requirement to provide commuter service on the Northeast Corridor, further improving its finances.

 In 1984, the government put its 85% share up for sale.
 Bids were received from Alleghany Corporation, Citibank, an employee buyout, Guilford Transportation Industries, Norfolk Southern Railway and a consortium headed by J. Willard Marriott.
 On February 8, 1985, Secretary of Transportation Elizabeth Dole announced Norfolk Southern Railway as the successful bidder.

 After considerable debate in Congress, the Conrail Privatization Act of 1986 was signed into law by President Reagan on October 21, 1986.
 However, in August 1986, Norfolk Southern had withdrawn its bid citing Congressional delays and taxation changes.
-The government decided that its interest in Conrail would then be sold by the then-largest initial public offering in US history.
+The government decided that its interest in Conrail would then be sold off on the stock exchange, by the then-largest initial public offering in US history.
 The sale was effective from March 26, 1987, when Conrail's stock, worth $1.65 billion, was sold to private investors.